seam/examples/booking/readme.txt

 = TODO

 - secure pages (likely will use <f:event type="beforeRenderView"/>

+- get status messages from default or resource bundle (not just hardcoded defaults)

+- auto-detect which files have @NotNull or @NotEmpty to determine whether to put the * in <p:edit>

 - use Cargo plugin to support deployment to other Java EE servers (GlassFish)